This is a guest post by Sam Makad, an experienced writer and marketing consultant.

-- Pipefy: Simplified process management tool that allows your sales reps to manage all sales processes in a single platform, integrating different processes, creating customer databases, sending automated email messages and much more.
+- Pipefy: Simplified process management tool that allows your sales reps to manage all sales processes in a single platform, integrating different processes, creating customer databases, sending automated email messages, and much more.
 Automate and streamline your workflows to create a seamless experience and avoid losing time (and information).

-- Skyward CRM: New automated CRM systems to keep track of customer instincts directly through the customer accounts.
+- Skyward CRM: New automated CRM systems to keep track of customer instincts directly through customer accounts.

-- Yesware: Email tracking tools; all in one sales tools and automation tools to integrate collected information into your system software and to create automatic sales reports to know the exact condition of your sales strategy regularly.
+- Yesware: Email tracking tools; all in one sales tool and automation tools to integrate collected information into your system software and to create automatic sales reports to know the exact condition of your sales strategy regularly.